ecilasun/tinysys/gateware/README.md

-# Latest Gateware Build is: r1.8F
+# Latest Gateware Build is: r1.9A
+# Latest OS ROM version is: 0014C
 # Latest ESP32 ROM is: r1.1H
 # Latest Board version is: 2H